Distributing “reader” apps with a link to your website

 - Allow people to access content or services previously purchased outside of the app when signed in, such as on your website.

-- Not offer in-app purchases on iOS or iPadOS while using the External Link Account Entitlement.
+- Not offer in-app purchases on iOS, iPadOS, or tvOS while using the External Link Account Entitlement.

 - Not facilitate real-time, person-to-person services (e.g., providing tutoring services, medical consultations, real estate tours, or fitness training).

 Note: Apps that let people access digital content such as music or video, but not as the primary functionality, are not considered reader apps and are not eligible for the External Link Account Entitlement.
 For example, a social networking app that lets people stream audiovisual content is not eligible.

 After you’ve received an email confirmation that the entitlement has been assigned to your account and you’ve configured your app’s App ID in Certificates, Identifiers, and Profiles to support this entitlement, you’ll need to update your Xcode project, entitlements plist file, and Info.plist file to list the entitlement and metadata.